-In management's opinion, the sensitivity analysis is unrepresentative of the inherent foreign exchange risk as the year end exposure does not reflect the exposure during the year.
+In management's opinion, the sensitivity analysis is unrepresentative of the inherent foreign exchange risk as the the end of each reporting period exposure does not reflect the exposure during the year.
 The Company mitigates its exposure to foreign currency risk by monitoring its foreign currency cash flows.